doitintl/CloudBlaster/README.md

 1. The Lister can be filtered (see `list-filter.yaml` file) so that specified assets are skipped when building the `asset-list.txt` file.
 1. After running the Lister, you review the list of assets for deletion
     * Manually edit it.
-       * Add a comment line `# Ready to delete` to the top
+    * Add a comment line `# Ready to delete` to the top.
-       * If you like danger, write a script to add this comment between steps.
+        * (If you like danger, write a script to add this comment between steps.)
     * Then run the Deleter.
 1. The two-step process also means that if an asset is created between steps, it will not be deleted.

 ## Instructions